-Figure 24: Dump Truck Turning from Lake Street onto East End Road
+Figure 27: Dump truck turning from Lake Street onto East End Road

-6.1.2 E-Bike Legislation
+E-Bike Legislation

-Goals and Objectives Objective 1B: Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Consider legislation governing the use of electric bikes (e-bikes) to reduce the possibility of unsafe interactions with other modes.
-E-bikes are popular for many reasons: they allow riders to go farther with less effort than traditional bikes, they are environmentally friendly, and they cost less to use than cars.
-However, e-bikes present a unique dilemma as they are a hybrid between a human powered bicycle and a motorcycle.
-Currently, Alaska defines an e-bike as a "motor-driven cycle" and requires an operating license and has a minimum age requirement of 14.
+Goals and Objectives Objective 1B Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Policy Description Consider legislation governing the use of electric bikes (e-bikes) to reduce the possibility of unsafe interactions with other modes.
+E-bikes are popular for many reasons: they allow riders to go farther with less effort than traditional bikes, they are environmentally friendly, and they cost less to use than cars.1 However, e-bikes present a unique dilemma as they are a hybrid between a human powered bicycle and a motorcycle.
+Currently, e-bikes fall under the Alaska definition of "motor-driven cycle", which requires an operating license and has a minimum age requirement of 14.
 The classification also prohibits e-bikes from sidewalks or bike paths.
-There are no requirements for helmets, registration, or insurance, which creates further concern for operator safety.
 Local governments, however, can enact their own legislation regulating e-bikes.
-Local policies can address issues such as: • Speed limits for e-bikes
+A task force would be a good way to implement this effort; input from the cycling community should be solicited.
+The Municipality of Anchorage has a policy that could be used as a starting point.
+Benefits Increases safety of e-bike usage.
+Supports transportation mode options.
+Reduces conflicts between e-bikes users and other users.
+Encourages increased e-bike usage.
+Challenges Balancing regulations and allowances for E-bikes to satisfy the residents of Homer.